eider-rpc/eider-doc/protocol.rst

 Serialization Formats
 ---------------------

-By default, Eider expects all messages to be encoded in JSON format.
-The reference implementations also allow an alternative format to be specified when creating a ``Connection`` object; however, the particular format to be used must be either agreed upon in advance or transmitted through some side-channel.
+By default, Eider expects all text messages to be encoded in JSON and all binary messages in MessagePack.
+The reference implementations also allow alternative format(s) to be specified when creating a ``Connection`` object;
+however, the particular format(s) to be used must be either agreed upon in advance or transmitted through some side-channel.

 Eider also includes a mechanism for specifying an alternative format on a per-message basis.
 To do this, the message must be split into two parts: a